lupyuen/pinephone-lora/README.md

 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 70: -- -- -- -- -- -- -- --
 ```

+__Problem: `i2cdetect` fails to detect the I2C address of the LoRa Backplate.
+Why?__

+Has the LoRa Backplate been flashed with the right firmware?

+(I2C-To-SPI Bridge on ATtiny84)